 2. Try New Recipes to Add Variety to Your Diet

 Better health not only comes from the energy we exert, it comes from the food we eat.
 I understand how many of us are facing “pandemic cooking fatigue,” but healthy eating doesn’t have to mean making the same recipes over and over again.
-Chef Kyle, Executive Chef of the Live Blue Kitchen + Café, suggests his Healthy Winter Casserole as a new staple to introduce to your dinner rotation this season.
+We suggest our Healthy Winter Casserole as a new staple to introduce to your dinner rotation this season.
 To add a little zing to your creation, try experimenting with herbs and spices.
 Garlic, cumin, cinnamon and other plant-based additions offer more than flavor.
 Dr. Adrienne Youdmin, an associate clinic professor of medicine at UCLA, says, adding herbs and spices “…make it easier to cut back on less healthy ingredients like salt, sugar, and added fat.”

 3. Clean Your Home, Boost Your Mood